 Have set break times

 Living and working in the one space can make parts of your daily routine seem to blend together, and it can be easy to let this happen.
-Structuring your day, such as taking your lunch at a certain time and not using your laptop during that period, can help you to recharge and be able to focus again on your work after taking your break.
-Depending on how flexible your work schedule is you may have a set lunchtime or be able to take it when it suits you throughout the day.
-If it is up to you when you can take your break, it can be useful to make yourself take it at the same time each day so that regardless of how busy you are you use your lunch time to recharge and focus on yourself instead of your work.
+Structuring your day, such as taking your lunch at a certain time and not using your laptop during that period, can help you to recharge and be able to focus on your work after taking your break.
+Depending on how flexible your work schedule is, you may have a set lunchtime or be able to take it when it suits you throughout the day.
+If it is up to you when you can take your break, it can be useful to make yourself take it at the same time each day.
+This means that, regardless of how busy you are, you use your lunch time to recharge and focus on yourself instead of your work.

 Set goals of what you want to achieve during the day

-At the beginning of your working day it can be helpful to set out the tasks that you want to achieve that day to help guide your work.
-Prioritise what you need to do in order of importance and if you find your attention slipping during the day check back in on the list to help focus your attention.
-It can also help if at the beginning or end of a week you set out what your work will be for the week ahead, to have an overview of what you need to achieve.
+At the beginning of your working day, it can be helpful to set out the tasks that you want to achieve that day to help guide your work.
+Prioritise what you need to do in order of importance and if you find your attention slipping during the day, check back in on the list to help focus your attention.
+It can also help if at the beginning or end of a week, you set out what your work will be for the week ahead.
+This will give you an overview of what you need to achieve.
 If you find that one day you have not been as productive as you would like to be, you can then look at your plan for the week and rearrange it to help you achieve your overall goals.

 Reward yourself when you complete a task

 When working from home, you may find yourself moving from one project to another without taking much time to reflect on the work that has been achieved.
 This can easily happen when you are busy or when you don’t have people around you to celebrate the achievement with.
 Rewarding yourself when you accomplish something can help you to recognise all the work you have achieved while working from home during a global pandemic.
 Remind yourself that you work hard and deserve recognition and enjoyment from what you do.
 Try to show support to your colleagues by acknowledging their achievements also.